huggingface/blog/inferentia-llama2.md

 ### End-to-end Latency

-The end-to-end latency corresponds to the total time in seconds to reach a sequence length of 1024 tokens.
+The end-to-end latency corresponds to the total time to reach a sequence length of 1024 tokens.

 It therefore includes the encoding and generation time.

 The "budget" model is deployed on an `inf2.xlarge` instance while other models are deployed on an `inf2.48xlarge` instance.

+Latency is expressed in **seconds**.

 |   new tokens  |   Llama2 7B latency  |   Llama2 7B throughput  |   Llama2 13B latency  |   Llama2 13B throughput  |   Llama2 7B budget  |
 |---------------|----------------------|-------------------------|-----------------------|--------------------------|---------------------|